Neurotech-HQ/pypesa/index.md

 ## Welcome to PyPesa Official Documentation

-Hi guys welcome to PyPesa Package [Pypesa Documentation](https://kalebu.github.io/pypesa)
+Hi welcome to Official PyPesa Documentation

-# pypesa
+Pypesa is python wrapper on **Mpesa public API** for mobile Payment Integration made with care, this package is aimed to make integrating with Vodacom Mpesa Api as smooth as possible for newbie and Pro Devs.

-Python wrapper on **Mpesa public API** for mobile Payment Integration made with care, this package is aimed to make integrating with Vodacom Mpesa Api as smooth as possible for newbie and Pro Devs.
+Transaction query  ⮕  Pypesa  ⮕ Done

-(Transaction query) -> Pypesa -> Done
+### Opensource

 Pypesa is an opensource project under MIT public license, the complete source code can be found at [pypesa](https://kalebu.github.io/pypesa), I welcome contributors to the package whether its a code or documentation you're warmly welcome.